UNDERSTANDING CREATIVITY

 First Baptist Church, Kuching, Sarawak

-IBA Youth Development, PJ, Selangor
+IBA Youth Development, Petaling Jaya, Selangor

-ICDF 6th International Christian Creative Arts Conference, Genting Highlands, Pahang
+ICDF 6th International Christian Creative Arts Conference, Genting Highlands,

 International Creative Arts Conference, Johannesburg, South Africa